adam-p/markdown-here/README.md

     **Hello** `world`.
     ```

-4. Right-click in the compose box and choose the "Markdown Here" item from the context menu.
+4. Right-click in the compose box and choose the "Markdown Toggle" item from the context menu.
 5. You should see your email rendered correctly from Markdown into rich HTML.
 6. Send your awesome email to everyone you know.
 It will appear to them the same way it looks to you.